Herald Sun Tour

 The Herald Sun Tour is an Australian professional bicycle race held in Melbourne and provincial Victoria, sanctioned by the Union Cycliste Internationale (UCI).
 The first tour was held in October 1952 as a six-day event.
-It is now held annually over five days in February.
+It is now held annually over five days in February, though as of 2024 the most recent edition was in 2020.
 It is named after the Herald Sun, Melbourne's only daily tabloid newspaper.
 It was originally known as the Sun Tour after The Sun News-Pictorial, and changed its name when The Sun News-Pictorial merged with The Herald in 1990.

 History

 In 1952 the first general classification winner was Keith Rowley, a Maffra sheep farmer, in a time of 42 h 57 min 55 s.
 The first King of the Mountain and Sprint champion was Jack (John) McDonough from Coburg.

 Australian cyclists dominated the first 30 editions of the race, before its status rose and began attracting overseas stars.
 By the year 2000, the race had shifted to October and Australia's cyclists racing in Europe began to compete in the race.
 The resulting rise in the event's standard saw the race become rated by the UCI for the first time in 2005.

 Several notable Australian cyclists have won the General classification including Stuart O'Grady in 2008, Baden Cooke in 2002, Neil Stephens in 1986, and Russell Mockridge in 1957.

 The 2004 race was conducted from 14 to 24 October 2004 and involved 85 cyclists in seventeen teams of five.
 Thirteen stages were completed with a total distance of 1110.7 km, 119 intermediate sprints and 37 hill climbs, including the two category one climbs of Mount Baw Baw and in the Otway Ranges.
 Swedish rider Jonas Ljungblad won the General classification in the time of 26 h 39 min 55 s.
 Karl Menzies won the sprint classification and Phillip Thuaux won the Mountains classification.

 After the 2009 race, the organisers of the Herald Sun Tour proposed moving the race from its traditional October date to February, with no edition in 2010.
 Cycling Australia approved the move, but in the face of opposition from the UCI, the plans never came to fruition.
 In the end, the 2010 race was "held over" due to the 2010 UCI Road World Championships being held in Geelong and Melbourne, and the race returned to the calendar in October 2011.
 The UCI accepted a change of date the following year, with a January 2013 date instead of October 2012, but downgraded the race from 2.1 to a National Event, preventing most professional teams from across the world from taking part.